schlatterbeck/pgapy/README.rst

 :Author: Ralf Schlatterbeck <rsc@runtux.com>

+News 01-2022: This version wraps multiple evaluation with NSGA-III (note the additional 'I').

 News 12-2021: This version wraps multiple evaluation values from your objective function: Now you can return more than one value to either use it for constraints (that must be fulfilled before the objective is